kibongos40/Contracts/Contact.md

 You’ll own the visual elements that we create for this project.
 We’ll give you source files and finished files and you should keep them somewhere safe as we’re not required to keep a copy.
 You own all elements of text, images and data you provided, unless someone else owns them.

-WordPress is GPL licensed which really means either of us can do whatever we want with the code written without asking the other person.
-Now of course it would just be plain stupid of me to give away your theme to anyone else and you'd look pretty dumb if you sold something as a turnkey solution without paying me something extra.
-I assume that neither of us like looking dumb so let's just agree to <strike>a cagematch</strike> be civil about it all.

 All of your business process is protected and neither of us will ever release any code/files that expose business processes of the other party.

 We love to show off our work and share what we’ve learned with other people, so we reserve the right, with your permission, to display and link to your project as part of our portfolio and to write about it on websites, in magazine articles and in books.